darren-butler/Third-Year-Project/README.md

 * com.networking.ConnectionListener – a runnable, instantiated by the server.
 Its sole purpose is to listen for incoming connections on a specified port, instantiate a Socket and ClientHandler for communication, and add this new client to the ArrayList<ClientHandler>.
 It then starts the ClientHandler thread.

-* com.networking.Data – used to encapsulate all data send between server and client.
+* com.networking.Data – used to encapsulate all data sent between server and client.
 It implements the Serializable Interface and has an int header, String body, int[][] board and int player.
 This is all data that could be needed by either client or server.

 * com.networking.ListHandler – monitors the list of connected clients for any that are ready to play a game, or disconnect.
 The server instantiates this thread.
 It constantly iterates over the list of connected clients and checks if any client has flagged themselves as ready or disconnected.